CARLTON BEATRICE

 Possibly, Carlton Beatrice’s company has location offices in Tulsa, Oklahoma near the Keewazi Indian Reservation.

-The name of Wyatt Wingfoot’s father is not mentioned in the issue, just his role in defying Beatrice.
-His name comes from the entry for Wyatt Wingfoot in the Official Handbook of the Marvel Universe Deluxe#15. -Actually, it comes from Fantastic Four I#51, Wyatt's second appearance. --Prime Eternal
+The name of Wyatt Wingfoot's father is not mentioned in the issue, just his role in defying Beatrice.
+His name comes from Fantastic Four I#51, Wyatt's second appearance. --Prime Eternal

-This entry was initially going to cover Mickey Souris in a smaller entry, but given his connection to Damage Control, he will be getting his own entry in the far future.
+This entry was initially going to cover Mickey Souris in a smaller entry, but given his connection to Damage Control, he got his own profile.

 CLARIFICATIONS: